Gupta-Aryaman/blog/aryamanblog/content/blog/asynchronous-programming-in-python.md

 ### Conclusion

 When we write `async def func_name()`, what we are doing is wrapping another function with an asynchronous version of it.
 That version is the [*Coroutine*](https://docs.python.org/3/library/asyncio-task.html#coroutines).
-To run the *coroutine* you must *await* it in some way or add it to the event loop.
-You can add it to the event loop by creating a task ( `asyncio.create_task(func_name())` ).
+To run the *coroutine*, you must *await* it in some way or add it to the event loop.
+You can add it to the event loop by creating a task (`asyncio.create_task(func_name())`).
 This allows you to start multiple *coroutines* concurrently.
-Finally, to start your asynchronous program you must create an [*event loop*](https://docs.python.org/3/library/asyncio-eventloop.html) which can be done by [`asyncio. run(driver_func())`](http://asyncio.run) and passing an entry point coroutine which is generally the driver function of your program (for example the main function).
+Finally, to start your asynchronous program, you must create an [*event loop*](https://docs.python.org/3/library/asyncio-eventloop.html), which can be done by [`asyncio.run(driver_func())`](http://asyncio.run) and passing an entry point coroutine, which is generally the driver function of your program (for example, the main function).

 **<mark>One thing to note is that at a time only a single execution is happening, and it is not to be confused with parallel processing or threading.</mark>**